mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/release-notes/index.md

 [button color="purple" href="https://support.d2iq.com/s/entitlement-based-product-downloads"]Download Konvoy[/button]

-<p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
+**NOTE:** You must be a registered user and logged on to the support portal to download this product.
 For new customers, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download Konvoy.</p>

 ### Version v1.6.0-beta.0 - Released 27 August 2020

-**Note:** Upgrading is not supported during Konvoy v1.6.0-beta.0.

 | Kubernetes Support | Version |
 | ------------------ | ------- |